brshallo/escheat-finder/README.md

 # escheat-finder

-An effort to actively reunite people with **unclaimed property** — money held by state governments after a forgotten or unchecked account, refund, deposit, etc. is turned over to the state ("escheatment").
+An effort to proactively reunite people with **unclaimed property** — money held by state governments after a forgotten or unchecked account, refund, deposit, etc. is turned over to the state ("escheatment").

 The goal is simple and narrow: review public records of unclaimed property, try and find up-to-date contact information from public sources and websites associated with the persons mentioned in those records, when a match is found, send a message pointing the (hopefully) correctly identified owner(s) to the **official, free** state portal to claim it.